spacemeshos/testnet-guide/guide/setup.md

 ## Step 1 - Setting up a Wallet
-Follow the installer's on-screen instruction and proceed to launch the App.
+Follow the installer's on-screen instructions and proceed to launch the App.

 You should now see this welcome screen:

 ![](../images/v2.0/welcome.png)

-Let's now proceed to set up the Smesher, Smeshing, and the Wallet.
+Let's now proceed to set up the Smesher, Smeshing, and Wallet.
 But first, some definitions.

 ## About the Wallet

 A Wallet holds one or more Smesh accounts.
-An account is identified by a long, unique hexidecimal number, such as `0x20a5...3a1f`.
+An account is identified by a long, unique hexadecimal number, such as `0x20a5...3a1f`.

 The Wallet enables you to send and receive Smesh, and in the future, it will enable you to run decentralized applications (dapps) built on Spacemesh.
 Each account has a balance of Smesh coins (SMH).